um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 echo "Job finished with exit code $? at: `date`"
 {{< /highlight >}}

 However, in practice there are cases when layout should be more restrictive.
-If the software or script it runs form assumes equal distribution of processes per node, the request should be _--nodes=N --ntasks-per-node=M_ (similar to old Torque's nodes=N:ppn=M).
+If the software code assumes equal distribution of processes per node, the request should be _--nodes=N --ntasks-per-node=M_ .
 A similar case is MPMD codes (Like NWCHem or GAMESS or OpenMolcas) that have some of the processes doing computation and some communication functions, and therefore requiring at least two tasks running per each node.

 For some codes, especially for large parallel jobs with intensive communication between tasks there can be performance differences due to memory and interconnect bandwidths, depending on whether the same number of parallel tasks is compacted on few nodes or spread across many of them.
 Find an example of the job below.